denoland/std/.github/ARCHITECTURE.md

 for this codebase.
 It contains settings and tasks that apply to the codebase as a whole.

+### `import_map.json`

+This is the [import map](https://github.com/WICG/import-maps) for the entire codebase.
+This is not the import map used to publish packages to JSR.
+Rather, this import map should only be used for repositories that use `deno_std` as a Git submodule to simplify imports.
+E.g. The Deno runtime repo.

 ## Dependency Graph

 <img src="./dependency_graph.svg">